aeternity/protocol/channels/ON-CHAIN.md

 - `channel_id`: channel id as recorded on-chain
-- `from`: participant of the channel that posts the slashing transaction
+- `from`: participant of the channel that posts the settling transaction
 - `initiator_amount`: unsigned amount of tokens the initiator gets from the channel
 - `responder_amount`: unsigned amount of tokens the responder gets from the channel
 - `ttl`